jconorgrogan/Informational-Constructivism/README.md

 # The Necessary Emergence of Ordered Sequential Processing, Structure, and Effective Irreversibility

-—Or: Why there is "something" and not "nothing" and "causality"
+## —Or: Why there is "something" and not "nothing" and "causality"

 ---

 ## TLDR

 > **Abstract:** Any process that maintains a bounded long-run operational cost within a sufficiently complex environment statistically develops ordered memory, effective irreversibility, and an emergent arrow of time.
+The core operational logic, cost principles, and their link to fundamental mathematical structures within this framework have been formally established.
 >
 The core argument here posits that if a reality supports finite, describable processes that must keep operational costs bounded, then—statistically and unavoidably—any process that persists will exhibit characteristics like ordered history, irreversible state updates, and increasingly complex internal structure.

-Below is the “zoom‑ed‑out” backbone of the argument that the rest of this repo will review in depth:
+Below is the “zoom‑ed‑out” backbone of the argument:

 **1. Distinction Exists**
 > Absolute Nothing (no distinctions) is incoherent once one attempts to describe it → at least one stable difference must obtain.